2022-23 Community Grant Guidelines

 In general, Watsonville Rotary does not give grants to:

-- Projects that do not substantially benefit residents of the Pajaro Valley.
+- Projects that do not substantially benefit children and youth residing in the Pajaro Valley

 FUNDS AVAILABLE AND DURATION